-Municipal shelters, those transporting pets for no compensation (including an adoption fee), and individuals transporting their own pets are generally exempt from licensure requirements but must still have veterinary and other required records for transporting each animal.
+Municipal shelters, those transporting pets for no compensation (including an adoption fee) and individuals transporting their own pets are generally exempt from licensing requirements but must still have veterinary and other required records for transporting each animal.

 What documents do I need?

-- A valid Certificate of Veterinary Inspection (also known as a health certificate)
+- Valid Certificate of Veterinary Inspection (also known as a health certificate)

 - Proof of current rabies vaccination